oskarasbrink/my-solutions-AdventOfCode/README.md

 # my-solutions-AdventOfCode
 I will here post my solutions to problems in the [Advent of Code 2022](https://adventofcode.com/2022/about).
-I haven't done C++ in years, so this will be the main langage.
-I won't post any of the recent problems while people are still competing for points.
+Will be doing it to learn Scala.
+I started with C++ since i haven't touched it in years, but i discovered c++ string manipulation is so annoying.